mikolajdobrucki/mossi-atelier/src/pages/about/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
-path: /about
 title: About our values
-mapZoom: 5
+mapZoom: 10
-mapLat: 19.95
+mapLat: 5
-mapLng: 10.33
+mapLng: 5
 ---
 ### Shade-grown coffee
 Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.